What are WriteBites Chats?

 Whether you are new to ePortfolios or have already integrated them into your curriculum and are looking to take the next step, this series offers an in-depth, semester-long discussion among colleagues to help support your success.
 Topics will include best practices for ePortfolio integration and implementation, promoting deep reflection, establishing a code of best practices for ethical literacy, and framing research questions related to ePortfolios.
 Over the course of the semester, we will take a deep dive into these topics, reviewing scholarship and sharing ideas and strategies you can apply to your own teaching.

 When and Where Does it Happen?

 Thursdays: January 17, February 7, March 7, and April 4 from 12:30 – 1:45 p.m. in the ePortfolio Studio, RBD Library

 How to Register

-*Registration is free, but it is required.
-Please click here to register for WriteBites Chats.
+Registration is free, but it is required and space is limited.
+Click here to register for the WriteBites Chats series.

 If you do not receive an email confirmation within one business day of registering, please contact us.
 Once your registration is confirmed, please look for an email from the Office of University Writing regarding lunch orders approximately one week prior to each session.

 While we understand some absences are unavoidable, because we hope to promote a deepening conversation over the entire semester, please plan to commit to attend all four sessions and make sure your schedule can accommodate participation for the entire duration of each chat.
 Lunch is provided for each session, and the program is free and open to anyone teaching at Auburn.